Osama-A-Abbas/LibraryManagementSystem/README.md

 - **Yajra Laravel DataTables** (12.0): Server-side processing for DataTables
 - **Laravel Breeze** (^2.3):  Authentication scaffolding

+### Suggested Improvements:
+ - Some parts of the code can improved by using middlewares, polices, and gates.
+ - The Borrowing javascript files can be distributed into smaller functions for better readability and maintainability
+ - Complete the system cycle by adding the following systems (Delivery, Payment, BookProviders (Libraries)).
+ - Improving the UI design, and the blade components usage.

 ## Contributors

 - Osama Ali Abbas